arkency/posts/posts/2017-10-29-a-bug-that-only-appears-once-a-year.md

 ---
-title: "A bug that only appears onece a year"
+title: "A bug that only appears once a year"
 created_at: 2017-10-29 03:03:26 +0300
 kind: article
 publish: false